venikman1/MSHP-Vasilek-plugin/README.md

-# MSHP Vasilek sublime plugin
+# MSHP Vasilek sublime text 3 plugin
 This is sublime plugin for application Vasilek.
 To install this plugin copy Vasilek/ into your sublime packages directory.
 Also you can write `make install` for easy installing.